 While there’s no shortage of great browsers, both for smartphones and computers, Chrome remains the undisputed leader, with more than 50% of the browser market share.
 Well, Google’s offering certainly deserves all the traction because people love the browser for its minimal UI, integration to Google’s services and a plethora of features.
 Sure, it’s not without its flaws, but Chrome remains arguably the best browser out there.
-If you’re using Chrome, chances are, you already know a lot about the browser but do you know every Chrome trick?
-Well, we don’t think so, thus we are listing down 8 cool Chrome tricks that aren’t very well known:
+If you’re using Chrome, chances are, you already know a lot about the Chrome Settings, Extensions, and tricks, but do you know every Chrome trick?
+Well, we don’t think so, thus we are listing down 8 cool Chrome tricks and tips that aren’t very well known:

 1. Move Multiple Tabs

 There are times when we have a number of tabs opened in Chrome on our PC or Mac and to reduce the clutter, we decide to move some particular tabs to a new window.
 However, chances are, you are doing it by dragging each tab to a new window one by one, which is an annoying process.
 Thankfully, you can easily move multiple tabs in Chrome.

 You can do so via the Ctrl (CMD on Mac) or Shift key.
 All you need to do, is press hold the Ctrl key and select the tabs you want to move.
 Once done, just drag the tabs wherever you want.
 You can even use the Shift key to select a range of tabs in Chrome.

 Chrome’s Omnibox aka the address bar packs in a lot of functionality.
 You can use the Omnibox to do calculations, check weather, convert units, start timer, search into websites directly and more.
 Moreover, you can use the Omnibox for more advanced tasks like sending an email or saving an event to the Calendar.
 However, you will have to follow a few steps before you can start adding Google Calendar events from the calendar.
 Here goes: